sasonic/text-generation-webui/extensions/chatterbox_tts/README.md

 # Chatterbox TTS for text-generation-webui

 This extension integrates the high-quality, realistic [Chatterbox TTS model](https://github.com/resemble-ai/chatterbox) by Resemble AI directly into the text-generation-webui.

+It offers two modes of operation:
-It automatically converts the AI's generated text responses into speech and plays them in your browser.
+1.  **Standard TTS**: Automatically converts the AI's generated text responses into speech.
+2.  **Conversational Mode**: Enables a hands-free, voice-to-voice conversation with the AI using your microphone.

 ## Features

 *   **Automatic Playback**: AI responses are automatically spoken as they are generated.
+*   **Conversational Mode**: Engage in a hands-free conversation.
+Your spoken words are transcribed by Whisper, sent to the AI, and the AI's response is spoken back to you.
 *   **High-Quality Voice**: Utilizes the powerful Chatterbox model for natural and expressive speech.
 *   **Custom Voice Cloning**: Use your own `.wav` or `.mp3` files to clone a voice for TTS generation.
+*   **Per-Character Settings**: Automatically save and load voice settings for each character you chat with.
-*   **Fine-Grained Control**: Adjust parameters like Temperature, Exaggeration, CFG Weight, and Playback Speed to customize the voice output.
+*   **Fine-Grained Control**: Adjust Temperature, Exaggeration, CFG Weight, and Playback Speed to customize the voice output.
 *   **GPU Acceleration**: Automatically uses your CUDA-enabled GPU for fast inference if available.
 *   **Persistent Settings**: Your chosen settings are saved and loaded automatically.

 ## Installation

 Follow these steps to install the extension.
-The most common point of failure is a mismatch between PyTorch and CUDA versions, so a detailed troubleshooting guide is included below.
+The new Conversational Mode requires additional dependencies, including `ffmpeg` and OpenAI's `whisper`.

-### Step 1: Add the Extension
+### Step 1: Install `ffmpeg` (Required for Conversational Mode)

+The `whisper` model, used for speech-to-text, requires `ffmpeg` to be installed on your system.

+*   **Windows**:
+    1. Download a release from [ffmpeg.org](https://ffmpeg.org/download.html).
+    2. Extract the archive.
+    3. Add the `bin` directory from the extracted folder to your system's PATH.
+    4. You can verify the installation by opening a new terminal and running `ffmpeg -version`.

+*   **macOS**:
+    ```bash
+    brew install ffmpeg
+    ```

+*   **Linux (Debian/Ubuntu)**:
+    ```bash
+    sudo apt update && sudo apt install ffmpeg
+    ```

+### Step 2: Install Python Dependencies

-Place the `chatterbox_tts` folder into the `extensions` directory of your text-generation-webui installation.
+1. Place the `chatterbox_tts` folder into the `extensions` directory of your text-generation-webui installation.

-### Step 2: Install Dependencies (The Standard Way)

-1. Open a command line/terminal and navigate to your text-generation-webui root folder.
+2. Open a command line/terminal and navigate to your text-generation-webui root folder.
-2. Activate the correct Python environment.
-For portable/one-click installs on Windows, you'll use the included Python executable.
+3. Activate your Python environment (e.g., `conda activate` or the `cmd_...bat` script for one-click installs).
-3. Run the following command to install the required libraries:
+4. Run the following command to install all required libraries from the included `requirements.txt`:

     **For Windows (Portable/One-Click):**
     ```bash